knpuniversity/blog/circle-ci-behat-screenshots.md

           path: var/behat_screenshots/
 ```

-The `store_artifacts` is a special to CircleCI 2.0: it uploads a file or a directory you specified
+The `store_artifacts` command is special to CircleCI 2.0: it uploads a file or a directory so
-to the special directory where all artifacts of the current job are placed.
-After the artifacts
+that, when the job finishes, you can view those files in the Artifacts tab of the Job page in
-successfully upload, view them in the Artifacts tab of the Job page in your browser.
-There is no limit
+your browser.
+There is no limit on the number of `store_artifacts` steps a job can run.
+Artifacts
-on the number of `store_artifacts` steps a job can run.
-Artifacts will be available after job finishes.
+will be available after the job finishes.

 To become a Behat & Mink expert, check out our full
 [BDD, Behat, Mink and other Wonderful Things](https://knpuniversity.com/screencast/behat)